polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-contracts-pallet.md

 - How to update the outer node.
 - How to verify the Contracts pallet is available in the runtime using the front-end template.

-to begin using the Contracts pallet, you'll need to start writing some smart contracts to deploy.
+To begin using the Contracts pallet, you'll need to start writing some smart contracts to deploy.

-To learn about writing and deploying smart contracts, see pur [Substrate ink! smart contracts](../../knowledgebase/smart-contracts/).
+To learn about writing and deploying smart contracts, see our [Substrate ink! smart contracts](../../knowledgebase/smart-contracts/).

 If you are ready to explore additional pallets, see the